rodekruis/sims_maps_qgis_plugin/README.md

 This plugin will make life easier for those who need to make RCRC SIMS maps.
 It will help getting the layout done in a fast and consistent way.
 The plugin will run in QGIS3 versions from 3.4.0 and up.

+## Installing the plugin

+The plugin is not available in the standard QGIS plugin repository for safety reasons.
+(Not everyone should be able to simply make a Red Cross map.)

+* Download the latest .zip file from the release directory: https://github.com/rodekruis/sims_maps_qgis_plugin/tree/master/releases
+* Then open the Plugin Manager in QGIS and choose "Install from zip"
+* Choose your local .zip and Install

 ## User Guide

 * The plugin add the SIMS colors to the standard QGIS color picker, for use